Tedby141/Tedby141/README.md

 **DNI**

 So, as I mentioned, I don't really have a dni.
 Though i put this here anyway to make it clear like, just be a normal human person.
 Like, basic dni such as homophobia, transphobia, racism, xenophobia, ableism, creeps and self-proclaimed "problematic people".
-Though I will add that I'm soon turning 18, I don't feel comfortable having people 15 and under trying to befriend me.
-Please respect that!
+Though I will add that I'm soon turning 18, I'd prefer people 15 and under to interact with caution!
+I'm not your babysitter.

 ★